UBC-Solar/sunlink/README.md

 ## Directory structure

 - `config`: stores config files for Grafana and Influx.
-- `core`: contains the CAN parsing Python implementation and some utility functions.
+- `core`: contains the Python implementation of the CAN message class.
 - `dashboards`: contains the provisioned Grafana dashboard JSONs.
 - `dbc`: stores DBC files for CAN parsing.
 - `docs`: contains Markdown system documentation.